yiranzhou/-LSRE--Yiran-Zhou-/Reflective Report.md

 ####2.MERTS

--According to the case of first technique, there is one requirement named payment, it is a good instance for this technique.
+According to the case of first technique, there is one requirement named payment, it is a good instance for this technique.
 Based on the paper,'A method ', I will resent a table to presents the excution of this technique.
 Due to this is a report on Github, the table is translated into plaintext.

-##Excution:
+##Proof of Concept:

-1.Technique from Requirements Abstraction Model to break down requirements.
+####1.Technique from Requirements Abstraction Model to break down requirements.

 Step 1 Specify